By Don Chaddock, Inside CDCR editor

 San Quentin prison: From ship to shore

 The first incarcerated person at California’s state prison was Charles Currier.
 “Inmate No. 1” was received Jan.
 25, 1851, aboard Sacramento’s La Grange.
 He was transferred to the newly acquired Waban in December 1851.
-(Read more about the first incarcerated population.)
+(Read the earlier story about the first incarcerated population.)

 Job training became the goal

 Early penal institutions around the world focused on incarceration and punishment.
 The same was said about San Quentin in the beginning.
 Over time, the mission evolved to include methods of rehabilitation.
 Early job-training programs involved construction, agriculture and manufacturing.
-(Read more about early rehabilitation efforts.)
+(Read the earlier story about rehabilitation efforts.)

 San Quentin wardens, 1880-2019